Nabil F. Saba, MD, Emory University Winship Cancer Institute

 therapies within 4 weeks of the start of study drug (including chemotherapy,

-- Patients who have received prior treatment with an mTOR inhibitor (sirolimus,
+Patients who have received prior treatment with a mammalian target of rapamycin

 therapy and not part of treatment for recurrent or metastatic disease.